zainab-m28/zinabs-demo/README.md

 # zinabs-demo
-This is y first repositry
+This is my first repositry
+Author -Zainab